agrc/gis.utah.gov/about/policy/sgid/index.md

 We will periodically review the SGID for datasets that no longer meet these criteria.
 Specifically, we may consider removing datasets that see little to no usage for a prolonged period of time.

+You can still share datasets that don't meet the guidelines above with our [Open Data site](https://opendata.gis.utah.gov/).
+This is a great way to share data mainly intended for the general public with a wide audience.
+Please see our [Open Data sharing guidelines]({%link gis-data-sharing/open-data/index.md %}) for more information.

 ### Dataset Introduction Process
 {: .text-left }